VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

  The signature of the callback method is callback(config_name, action, contents) where file_name is the file that triggered the callback, action is the action that triggered the callback, and contents are the new contents of the configuration.
 Contents will be None on a "DELETE" action.
 All callbacks registered for "NEW" events will be called at agent startup after all "ONSTART" methods have been called.
 Unlike pubsub subscriptions, this may be called at any point in an agent's lifetime.

 config.unsubscribe(callback=None, config_name_pattern=None) - Unsubscribe from configuration changes.
 Specifying a callback only will unsubscribe that callback from all config name patterns they have been bound to.
 If a pattern only is specified then all callbacks bound to that pattern will be removed.
 Specifying both will remove that callback from that pattern.
 Calling with no arguments will remove all subscriptions.
+This will not be available in the first version of config store.

+config.unsubscribe_all() - Unsubscribe from all configuration changes.

 config.set( config_name, contents, trigger_callback=False ) - Set the contents of a configuration.
 This may not be called before "ONSTART" methods are called.
 This can be used by an agent to store agent state across agent installations.
 This will *not* trigger any callbacks unless trigger_callback is set to True.
 To prevent deadlock with the platform this method may not be called from a configuration callback function.
 Doing so will raise a RuntimeError exception.